PiotrAntoniak/PiotrCV/README.md

 -	Deploying Minimum Value Project ML models to AWS, using Lambda Services, EC2 and SageMaker.

 Project I worked on:

--	Fraud detection for car dealerships: explainable AI for predictions delivered by xgboost model, visualizing network for personal information (such as email or address),
+Fraud detection for car dealerships:
+-	explainable AI for predictions delivered by classification Machine Learning model,
+-	visualizing network for personal information (such as email or address),
+-	deploying minimum value project into Amazon Web Services using Lambda Functions and EC2,
+-	building basic Graphical User Interface and executables then presenting in front of stakeholders.

--	Building a search and retrieval system for internal data drive and confluence page,
+Building a search and retrieval system for internal data drive and confluence page:
+-	Deep Learning pipeline based on Sentence Transformers, Maximum Inner Product Search and Question Answering model.

+Customer feedback:
--	Customer feedback: mapping out most popular topics in an unsupervised and zero-shot manner, worked on how to avoid people being unhappy about certain issues (which included basic ML), replacing old model that classified feedback with a SOTA transformer
+-	mapping out most popular topics using Sentence Transformers and Zero-Shot classification,
+-	worked on how to avoid people being unhappy about certain issues,

--	Customer Lifetime Value for dealerships and predicting whether the customer will return
+-	implementing a series of Natural Language Processing models for feedback classification.

+Customer Lifetime Value:
+-	Developing Machine learning model to predict how much the customer will spend on the next car purchase (a mix of regression and classification task)

 October 2017 – June 2020: